kantpoll/kantpoll_server/README.md

    Note: (Optional / Advanced) Add observers (for greater transparency).
 2. Create group categories (example: men, women and anonymous).
 3. Add a certain amount of groups of each category.
 Remember that each group can have 3, 27 or 81 voters.
-    a.
+    i.
 If necessary, add more groups.
-(Check the occupancy rate of the group category)
+(Check the occupancy rate of the group category) ii.
-    b.
 Leave the "Group administrator" field blank.
 4. Insert a round.
-    a.
-There may be up to five rounds.
-    b.
-The name of the round must contain up to 32 characters (letters, numbers and some punctuation marks).
+    i.
+There may be up to five rounds. ii.
+The name of the round must contain up to 32 characters (letters, numbers and some punctuation marks). iii.
-    c.
 When the round is created it is automatically set active.
 5. Insert the candidates.
     Note: The candidate image link should start with "https" and end with an image file extension, for instance, jpg or png.
 6. (Optional) Insert the parties.
 7. Invite voters to join the campaign and choose a group (Or enter voters manually and choose groups for them - more practical).
-    a.
+    i.
 Do this by sharing the campaign link with them.
-This link can be found on the campaign info page just below the "Basic information".
+This link can be found on the campaign info page just below the "Basic information". ii.
-    b.
 Voters can choose their groups freely until the creator clicks "Stop group membership" on the "Groups" tab.
 8. Voters vote for their candidates.
 They must wait for a *check* to appear on the line of their candidates.
 9. After all voters have voted, the creator should go to the "Network" tab and click "Send" to send the votes.
     Note: If the votes have been sent correctly, the voters will see a *double check*.